paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/analysis/ISO_19011_Management_Systems_Audit_Checklist.md

 TGA testimony validates "no different" message was factually correct, while simultaneously confirming formal commitments to "enhanced" monitoring were not systematically tracked or implemented.

+**Public reporting of COVID‑19 vaccine safety data and regulatory responses.**

+Between March 2021 and June 2023, TGA published more than 150 weekly COVID‑19 vaccine safety reports, then shifted to a monthly format from July 2023, providing regular public reporting of aggregate adverse event data, safety signals under investigation and, in some cases, related regulatory updates.
+However, these reports do not show how the Safety Plan’s “enhanced” strategies were implemented and do not provide a documented signal‑to‑action audit trail linking individual safety signals to specific regulatory decisions.

 ---

 ### FINDING 7: EXPERT WARNINGS NOT SYSTEMATICALLY ADDRESSED